dmlc/xgboost/java/README.md

  * move the dll "xgboostjavawrapper.dll" to "xgboost4j/src/main/resources/lib/"

 for linux:
- * modify the "export JAVAINCFLAGS" line in Makefile.config to fit your environment (you may change nothing if you have proper JAVA_HOME setting beforehand)
+ * modify the "export JAVAINCFLAGS" line in "Makefile.config" to fit your environment (you may change nothing if you have proper JAVA_HOME setting beforehand)
  * run "create_wrap.sh"